 You can take a few hours a week to prepare these proteins and serve them for the rest of the week, as well.
 For example, on Sunday, you can poach, fry, or grill some chicken cutlets or roast or bake some chicken thighs and make a pot of pulled beef.
 The slow-cooker is your friend for the pulled beef.

 You can then divide these up into smaller portions to be used throughout the week.
 These also freeze nicely so you can prepare for the more stressful points of your life when you may be tempted to get take-out.

 Having part of the meal already prepped and ready to go will make it easier to eat at home even when you are tired and want to get take-out or fast food.
 This is great if you are looking to save money in those areas.

 Improvisation is definitely the name of the game!
-You have to be able to adapt easily to make your leftover chicken recipes frugal for you- don’t run out and buy expensive ingredients to use- that will defeat the whole purpose.
+You have to adapt easily to make your leftover chicken recipes frugal for you- don’t run out and buy expensive ingredients to use- that will defeat the whole purpose.

 Here are some of the leftover chicken recipes that are very often meals in my house!

 - Chicken or meat sandwich.
 A nice roll or pieces of bread with all the vegetables and a slice of meat or chicken is a full and filling and healthy meal!